ThomasSilloway/Sleepy-AI-Army/poc-2-task-orchestrator/ai-docs/best_practices.md

 *   **Modularity:** Design specialized agents for specific tasks and compose them hierarchically.
 *   **Clear Roles:** Define distinct roles and capabilities via agent descriptions to enable effective LLM-driven delegation and routing between agents.
 *   **Orchestration:** Use a central `host_agent` or specific workflow agents (`Sequential`, `Parallel`, `Loop`) to manage interactions and task flow between sub-agents.
+*   **Composition: `AgentTool` vs. `sub_agents`:** Choose the appropriate mechanism for agent composition:
+    *   **`sub_agents`:** Suitable for hierarchical delegation where a parent agent routes tasks to specialized child agents, potentially involving complex conversational flow or state sharing managed by the parent.
+    *   **`AgentTool`:** Ideal when one agent needs to invoke another agent to perform a specific, well-defined function, treating the called agent like a powerful, self-contained tool.
+This can simplify the calling agent's structure.
+Use `disallow_transfer_to_parent/peers` on the agent being used as a tool if it should always complete its task and return without further delegation.
 *   **Inter-Agent Communication:** Standardize communication protocols if building custom agent interactions (e.g., using REST APIs with shared schemas, like the Agent-to-Agent (A2A) protocol pattern).

 **4. State Management:**